 Some of your healthcare experience happens outside the office visit.
 From insurance to billing to medical records, how smooth is the whole process?
 Has the practice taken time to make things efficient for you?
 That’s a definite green flag.

 Many pediatric clinics offer a meet-and-greet style visit between a parent or guardian and the clinician.
-This is a great time to assess you and your child’s comfort with the pediatrician and ask questions.
+A pediatrician meet-and-greet is a short visit (often 10–15 minutes) where you evaluate fit, communication style, and clinic logistics before establishing care.
+This is also a great time to assess you and your child’s comfort with the pediatrician and ask questions.

 Dr. Moore suggests asking these questions to get a feel for if a pediatrician is a good fit for your family: